 Lee Glick wrote: "The children were fascinated and excited to meet a successful entrepreneur."

 Guest Lecture: Hagai Cohen

-Hagai, who specializes in applied Physics principles, asked the children: How do you inflate a tennis ball, and why is the ball wrapped in a furry casing?
+Hagai, who specializes in applied Physics principles, asked the children: "How do you inflate a tennis ball, and why is the ball wrapped in a furry casing?"

-In addition, Hagai used the tools he brought with him to demonstrate how to easily lift a heavy object with things found at home.
+In addition, Hagai used the tools he brought with him to demonstrate how to lift a heavy object easily with things found at home.

 He told about how he successfully interested Larry Page, one of Google's founders, in his son's project about Voice over lp during a short conversation, after which the two held a business meeting.

 Guest Lecture: Sibel Zuaretz